theappbusiness/ios-challenge/README.md

   <img src="./img/TAB_logotype_orange.png" width="70%">
 </p>

-# TAB Technical Test

-# 🛠 The Challenge
+# 🛠 TAB Technical Challenge

 Please build an app to showcase a small sample of some of the amazing work TAB has delivered over the years.